1800 108 8008

 You can use our pregnancy week calculator to get an estimation & book an appointment at Motherhood Hospitals in a few simple steps.
-Fill the required details in the due date calculator or reach out to us for experts’ help.
+Fill in all the required details in the due date calculator or reach out to us for experts help.

 Before we go on, here’s some interesting information.
 A human egg can fertilize for only 12 to 24 hours after ovulation, so the date of ovulation usually is a reasonably good indicator to estimate the date of conception.
 Ultrasound, another way to determine the date of ovulation suggests only the gestational age, and hence is not considered perfect.
 In fact, an accurate date of conception is usually arrived at only in the case of IVF (In Vitro Fertilization).

 Estimated Due Date (EDD or EDC) is the date on which a non-induced delivery is expected to occur.
 You can calculate the approximate date by considering the first day of the Last Menstrual Period (LMP) and adding 280 days to this.
 With the pregnancy due date calculator, you will also be able to calculate the number of weeks and days you are into your pregnancy.

 The accuracy of the estimation of EDD in this method depends on how accurately the mother can recall the day of intercourse, if she has regular 28-day cycles and ovulation, and conception occurs on the 14th day of the cycle.
 Assumption of LMP to arrive at the due date of pregnancy may result in an overestimation of the pregnancy duration to the tune of over 2 weeks.